nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Default date ranges ####

-Where the consumer system has not supplied a date range, then where applicable and while the default is for ALL items to be provided, the following message **MUST** be supplied by the provider and displayed by the consumer system beneath the section header.
+Where the consumer system has not supplied a date range, then where applicable and while the default is for ALL items to be provided, the following message **SHOULD** be supplied by the provider and displayed by the consumer system beneath the section header.

 ```html
 <div>